 Provide plenty of food and water early in the day.
 Once the fireworks start, your dog may be too anxious to eat.
 Always keep fresh water available because your dog may drink more when anxious.

-Keep Calm and Carry On
+6. Keep Calm

 The most important thing to remember is to remain calm yourself.
 If you display any type of fear or anxiety your dog will quickly pick up on this and be more frightened.